-Located on the south side of west U.S. Highway 36 you’ll find the Norton Veterans Memorial adjacent to Water Tower Park, a shady green space to stop, stretch and take a break from the road.
+Located on the south side of west U.S. Highway 36 you’ll find the Norton Veterans Memorial adjacent to Station 15 Park, a shady green space to stop, stretch and take a break from the road.
 Also on this site is the historic Stagecoach Station 15 window-view museum, a replicated stagecoach stop from the mid 1800’s.
 Public rest rooms are also available in the park.

 Midway to downtown Norton on U.S. Highway 283 is the Public Library, home to three life-sized Remington statues.
 Bronco Buster, Wicked Pony and Mountain Man are permanently displayed on the property.
 Another life-sized Remington statue, The Rattlesnake, is on display in the lobby of First State Bank, located at 105 W. Main Street.

 For history buffs, the They Also Ran Gallery is located inside the First State Bank.
 This gallery displays a complete collection of portraits and biographies of all candidates who were unsuccessful in their bid to become President of the United States.
+The Gallery was a Finalist in the 8 Wonders of Kansas Customs in 2009.
 More information is available at https://www.theyalsoran.com/